tburrows13/FreightForwarding/README.md

 ### Attributions
 Thank you to everyone who's contributed to the mods used in Freight Forwarding.
 In particular: Deadlock989, shanemadden, schnurrebutz, robot256, brevven, and lexsus.
+Thank you to [Stringweasel](https://mods.factorio.com/user/Stringweasel) for the seismic scanner graphics (from [Biter Power](https://mods.factorio.com/mod/biter-power).
+Thank you to [FragJacker](https://mods.factorio.com/user/FragJacker) for the battery charging/discharging station graphics (from [SE Space Trains](https://mods.factorio.com/mod/se-space-trains)).
-Thank you in particular to Yehn for [Island Start](https://mods.factorio.com/mod/IslandStart), which this mod's map generation is based on.
+Thank you to [Yehn](https://mods.factorio.com/user/Yehn) for [Island Start](https://mods.factorio.com/mod/IslandStart), which this mod's map generation is based on.
 Thank you to RedRafe, Ray1claw, ElephantInTheRoom and others from [my discord](https://discord.gg/pkJc4v9nfT) for feedback and suggestions.
 If anyone would like to contribute better lava pool graphics, please get in touch!